jbgosselin/audio-device-blocker/README.md

 Are you tired of your mac automatically switching to the microphone of your bluetooth headset?

 I was, so I decided to create a small tray App to ban my bluetooth headset microphone from connecting automatically.
-Additionally, this works with any kind of input or output audio device.
+Additionally, this works with any input or output audio device.

 How does it work?
 -----------------